 PerfCtrn Registers.
-These registers are performance counters that hold a count of processor events or the duration of events, under the control of the corresponding PerfEvtSeln register.
+These registers are performance counters that hold a count of processor, northbridge, or L2 cache events or the duration of events, under the control of the corresponding PerfEvtSeln register.
 Each PerfCtrn register can be read using the RDMSR instruction, or they can be read using the read performance-monitor counter instruction, RDPMC.
 System software can make RDPMC available for use by non-privileged software by setting the performance-monitor counter enable bit (CR4.PCE) to 1.

-Refer to "Using Performance Counters" on page 368 for more information on using these registers.
+Refer to "Using Performance Counters" on page 369 for more information on using these registers.